The Knoxville Museum of Art celebrates East Tennessee’s rich, diverse visual culture and its connections to the wider currents of world art.

 The KMA’s predecessor, the Dulin Gallery of Art, opened in 1961 in the elegant Dulin House, a 1915 John Russel Pope architectural masterpiece located in a residential neighborhood on the west side of Knoxville.
 It was here that the institutional “DNA” of the KMA as an outwardly-focused, education-oriented, community-rooted organization first took shape.
 By the early 1980s, it was evident that, in order to reach out to and serve a growing and increasingly diverse community, the Dulin would have to expand, or move its operations to more accessible and spacious quarters.
 The City of Knoxville offered a tract of land on the downtown site of the 1982 World’s Fair, and an ambitious community effort raised $11 million to construct a new, state-of-the-art building, designed by renowned American architect Edward Larrabee Barnes.
 In March 1990 the Knoxville Museum of Art opened in its current 53,200 square-foot facility.
 The exterior of the four-story steel and concrete building, named in honor of Jim Clayton, the largest single contributor to its construction, is sheathed in locally quarried pink Tennessee marble.

-In the decades since the museum opened, its programming has evolved to become increasingly focused on the rich culture, old and new, of the Southern Appalachians: to “celebrate the art and artists of East Tennessee.”
+In the decades since the museum opened, its programming has evolved to become increasingly focused on the rich culture, old and new, of the Southern Appalachians.
 Higher Ground: A Century of the Visual Arts in East Tennessee, a permanent exhibition of works from the mid-nineteenth to the late-twentieth century, spotlights the compelling and heretofore largely unknown visual arts legacy of Knoxville and the region.
 Each year, this installation draws more and more from the museum’s growing holdings of works by artists with ties to East Tennessee, including Knoxville natives Catherine Wiley and Beauford Delaney.
 To this has been added a permanent exhibition of modern and contemporary art.
-Currents: Recent Art from East Tennessee and Beyond supports the museum’s parallel aim to “introduce new art and new ideas.”
-It features a selection of objects from the KMA’s growing collection of works by emerging and established artists and represents a chronological and geographic expansion of Higher Ground that allows viewers to consider the achievements of area artists within a global context.
-Facets of Modern and Contemporary Glass showcases the KMA’s growing holdings of 20th- and 21st-century glass.
+Currents: Recent Art from East Tennessee and Beyond features a selection of objects from the KMA’s growing collection of works by emerging and established artists and represents a chronological and geographic expansion of Higher Ground that allows viewers to consider the achievements of area artists within a global context.
+Facets of Modern and Contemporary Glass showcases the KMA’s growing holdings of 20th– and 21st-century glass.
 A permanent installation of nine Thorne Rooms, from a series of miniature historic interiors created in the 1930s and later acquired by the Dulin Gallery, provides a tangible link to the KMA’s early history.
 The museum supplements and complements its core permanent installations with a lively schedule of temporary exhibitions that explore aspects of regional culture and its relation to national and international artistic developments.
-The KMA’s permanent and temporary exhibitions are supported by a lively schedule of educational programming, including school tours, workshops, artist residencies, outreach programs, lectures, concerts, and family activities.
+The KMA’s permanent and temporary exhibitions are supported by a full menu of educational programming, including school tours, workshops, outreach programs, lectures, concerts, and family activities.
 More than 70,000 people visit annually.
 Outreach to area schools, particularly those in economically-disadvantaged neighborhoods, reaches another 10,000 young people annually.
-Accessibility and inclusion are core institutional values.
-Free admission creates a friendly exchange at the front door, and communicates the message that everyone is welcome.
+Admission to the KMA is always free.
+Free admission is a core institutional value that creates a friendly exchange at the front door and helps communicate the message that everyone is welcome.

-The museum’s approximately $1.9 million annual operating budget comes from individual and corporate donors, museum memberships, rental income, local, state, and federal government grants, endowments (administered for the benefit of the museum by the separate Knoxville Museum of Art Foundation), and annual fundraising events.
+The KMA’s approximately $2 million annual operating budget comes (in approximate order of magnitude) from individuals, businesses, and foundations; museum memberships; earned income; local, state, and federal government; endowment income; and annual fundraising events.
 More than 300 volunteers donate in excess of 15,000 volunteer hours each year, and special membership groups—the KMA Guild, Art House, and Collectors Circle—provide vital support and service opportunities for members.
 The KMA operates solidly in the black and is committed to the highest ethical and professional standards.
 The museum was accredited by the American Alliance of Museums in 1996 and reaccredited in 2005 and 2015.

 Board of Trustees